ibm-cloud-docs/apps/index.md

 For more information, see the table of contents for various deployment topics in the "Deploying and integrating apps" section.

-### Using the command line
+### Using the CLI
 {: #cli-getting-started}

-To deploy your app by using the command line, run the `ibmcloud dev deploy` command.
+To deploy your app by using the CLI, run the `ibmcloud dev deploy` command.
 For more information, see [Creating and deploying apps by using the CLI](/docs/apps?topic=creating-apps-create-deploy-app-cli).

 Now you're set for iterative development and continuous delivery.